SteenOmicsLab/MGHPCC/README.md

 #### 3. Make Logs and Scripts directory, download scripts

-We want to make a directory where we will keep all the scripts, as well as all the logs.
+We want to make a directory for the scripts, and one for the logs.
 For example:

     mkdir logs